8 Proven Tips for Managing Your Travel Commissions Like a Pro

 Manual reminders are inefficient and easy to forget.
 Instead, use automated alerts that notify you when commissions are due—or when a supplier misses a payment.

-Most CRM or commission-tracking platforms let you schedule reminders automatically.
-That way, you stay professional and consistent without chasing every payment manually.
+Most CRM or commission-tracking platforms allow you to schedule reminders automatically.
 Automation isn’t just a time-saver—it’s a safeguard for your income.

 6. Reconcile Regularly—Before Problems Arise

 Don’t wait for money to disappear before you look at your numbers.
-Set a regular time—every week, two weeks, or month—to check and reconcile your accounts.
+Set a regular time—weekly, biweekly, or monthly—to review and reconcile commissions.

-Treat this like a non-negotiable business task, not an afterthought.
+Treat this as a non-negotiable business task, not an afterthought.

 7. Keep Naming and Filing Consistent

-Disorganized file names and random folders can turn into a time trap.
-A document titled “Final_Commission_Report_v9_REAL_FINAL.xlsx” isn’t a strategy—it’s chaos.
+Disorganized file names and random folders create unnecessary frustration.
+A document titled Final_Commission_Report_v9_REAL_FINAL.xlsx isn’t a strategy—it’s chaos.

-Instead, create a consistent naming convention and filing system that everyone on your team can follow.
+Create a consistent naming convention your team can follow:

-Clear structure = faster retrieval = less stress.
+Clear structure equals faster retrieval and less stress.

 8. Document Systems That Can Grow With You